awslabs/aws-encryption-sdk-specification/changes/2023-06-19_thread_safe_cache/change.md

 ### Grace Period

-A number of seconds (at least 2, default 10).
+A number of seconds (at least 1, default 10).

 If an entry will expire within this amount of time, attempts will be made to refresh the cache.

-This should be significantly less than the TTL for any item put into the cache.
+This should be less than the TTL for any item put into the cache, or it will never come into play.

 ### Grace Interval